Compute

 • ECS-target-01

-Information similar to the following is displayed.
-You can view the packet of source to test (time: 19:09:21.273376) from ECS-source to ECS-test after running tcpdump.
-This means the accept rule works and packet source to test is mirrored to ECS-target-01. vni 1 is the identifier of mirror-session-01, indicating that ECS-target-01 can receive the packet through this mirror session.
+If the information similar to the following is displayed, the packet containing "source to test" (time: 19:09:21.273376) from ECS-source is not sent to ECS-test after running tcpdump.
+This means the accept rule works. vni 1 is the identifier of mirror-session-01, indicating that ECS-target-01 can receive the packet through this mirror session.
 The packet content has two parts: a VXLAN packet encapsulated by traffic mirroring and the original packet.
 For details, see Table 6.

 [root@ecs-target-01 ~]# tcpdump -i eth0 udp port 4789 -nne